University of Pennsylvania Glee Club: The Penn Pipers

-The Penn Pipers, a subset of the Glee Club, formed in 1950, making it by far the oldest existing a cappella group at the University of Pennsylvania.
-Its founding student leaders created unique arrangements emulating the close, contemporary harmonies of a popular, jazz-oriented quartet called The Hi-Los.
+The Penn Pipers, a subset of the Glee Club, formed in 1950, making it the oldest existing a cappella group at the University of Pennsylvania.
+Its founding student leaders created arrangements emulating the close, contemporary harmonies of a popular, jazz-oriented quartet called The Hi-Los.
 The Pipers' most popular tune of the time—a lush setting of Brahm's Lullaby arranged by member Bill Tost—became its standard closing number for many years.
 The group has always been a subset of the University of Pennsylvania Glee Club and serves as an opportunity for some of the Glee Club's singers to perform music of a lighter and more popular style.

-The group performs barbershop music and doo-wop,.
+The group performs barbershop music and doo-wop.
 Its current repertoire encompasses popular music from the 1890s through to the present day.

 The Penn Glee Club Band

 The Penn Glee Club Band is the Glee Club's pit band.
 As its own ensemble, the band performs on its own as well.
 The band was formed in 2012 as an integral part of the larger Club's annual fall and spring shows.
 In addition to performing in the fall and spring shows, the Penn Glee Club Band also performs its own gigs, both on campus and around the city.
-Despite being only a few years old, the Penn Glee Club Band has already made a name for itself.
-It has performed at Spring Fling, an annual Penn tradition, and has also filmed a music video.